phoeniX-Digital-Design/phoeniX/Software/README.md

-Sample Codes for phoeniX core
+Software layer of phoeniX core
 ======================================

-In this directory, there are two subdirectories including sample codes in RISC-V assembly and C.
+In this directory, there are three subdirectories included.

 ### Assembly codes
 These RISC-V assembly codes were written and simulated in [Venus Simulator](https://marketplace.visualstudio.com/items?itemName=hm.riscv-venus).
 You can add new assembly codes and simulate them on phoeniX core using `AssembleX.py` script.
 Instructions are included in the script, you can execute it an read the manual inside the application.